 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company's investment policy is to hold cash in interest-bearing bank accounts or highly liquid short-term interest-bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
 The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.
-The Company does not expect its current capital resources to be sufficient to cover potential Transaction commitments and its operating costs, and to carry out its exploration activities through the next twelve months.
-As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+The Company expects its current capital resources to be sufficient to cover its operating costs and to carry out its exploration activities through the next twelve months.
+Actual funding requirements may vary from those planned due to a number of factors, including the progress of the Company's business activities and current economic and financial market conditions.

-There have been no changes to the Company's approach to capital management during the period ended July 31, 2013.
+There have been no changes to the Company's approach to capital management during the period ended January 31, 2014.